bytexd23-alt/Mercari-image-downloader/README.md

 It's important to note that web scraping may violate the terms of service of Mercari.
 Use this for Educational Purposes only.
 Stop scamming people you dummy!!

-To run do
+To run do:

-pip install PySimpleGUI
+- pip install PySimpleGUI

-pip install requests
+- pip install requests